aetherbird/base_configs/README.md

-### DeepSeaBird Run Commands and Configs
+## DeepSeaBird Run Commands and Configs

-Tired of re-writing and modifying config files with every new system and project, I am going to start polishing system configurations here.

-**I hope to add templatization and automation, as well as Neovim plugins.**
+Bespoke system configurations and scripts for Ubuntu and Debian environments, as well as vim and Neovim configurations.

+TODO:
+	- **Templatization**
+	- **Automation**
+	- Neovim Plugins
+	- Interactive Options and Error Checking
+	- More Scripts